kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 ```

 ## Working with Names
-A prefix or suffix can be set for all Resources in a project with the `namePrefix` and `nameSuffix` fields.
+A prefix or suffix can be set for all Resources in a project with the [`namePrefix`] and [`nameSuffix`] fields.
 This sets a name prefix and suffix for both generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources.

 Resources such as Deployments and StatefulSets may reference other Resources such as ConfigMaps and Secrets in the Pod Spec.
 The name prefix and suffix will also propagate to Resource references in a project.
 Typical uses cases include Service reference from a StatefulSet, ConfigMap reference from a Pod Spec, and Secret reference from a Pod Spec.

 ### Add Name Prefix
-The following example adds a prefix to the name of a Deployment and a generated ConfigMap.
+[`namePrefix`] can be used to add a prefix to the name of all Resources in a project.

+Here is an example of how to add a prefix to a Deployment.

 1. Create a Kustomization file.
 ```yaml